abdulsamad00529/probability-calculator/README.md

 2. **experiment**:
    - Runs multiple experiments to calculate the probability of drawing the expected combination of balls.

+##License:
+This project is licensed under the MIT License.

 ## Example Usage: